lonkaars/blog/posts/redpwn2021.md

-I'm also using [gef](https://github.com/hugsy/gef) so I get access to a command called `context` which prints all sorts of information about registers, the stack and a small dissassembly window.
+I'm also using [gef](https://github.com/hugsy/gef) so I get access to a command called `context` which prints all sorts of information about registers, the stack and a small disassembly window.
 I won't show it's output here, but it was an indispensable tool that you should install nonetheless.

 Let's print the memory at `[$rbp - 0x8]`: